DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Validation with DR2 mocks

-However, the constraints on all the nuisance parameters become less stringent in the multipole representation, which particularly underperforms in constraining the bias parameters for metal absorbers.
-Including the hexadecapole improves these constraints by $40\%$ for the Si~\textsc{ii}~$(1260~\text{\AA})$ bias parameter and by $30\%$ for the remaining metal biases, but they are not as good as the baseline DR2 case.
+However, the constraints on all nuisance parameters become less stringent in the multipole representation with $\ell_\mathrm{max}=2$, which, in particular, underperforms at constraining the bias parameters for metal absorbers.
+We illustrate the correlation function with and without metal contamination in Appendix~\ref{app:metals}, which shows that the BAO peak vanishes for $\ell \ge 4$ from the correlation function, but metal peaks remain prominent.
+This explains how the metal contamination can be effectively isolated and quantified using higher-order multipoles.
+Including the hexadecapole improves these constraints by $40\%$ for the Si~\textsc{iii}~$(1207~\text{\AA})$ bias parameter and by $30\%$ for the remaining metal biases, but they are not as good as the baseline DR2 case.
 Furthermore, the parameter covariance matrix indicates slightly stronger correlations between BAO (most notably $\aAP$) and nuisance parameters.
 The correlation coefficient between $\aAP$ and the bias parameter for the Si~\textsc{ii}~$(1260~\text{\AA})$ line rise in absolute value from $-7.4\%$ for the baseline analysis to $-15\%$ for the $\ell_\mathrm{max}=2$ case, and to $-19\%$ for the $\ell_\mathrm{max}=4$ case.
-This line creates a spurious peak in the correlation function at $104~$\hmpc, particularly close to the BAO peak, and its correlation with $\aAP$ may pose a challenge for future analyses using multipole decomposition.
+This line creates a spurious peak in the correlation function at $104~$\hmpc, particularly near the BAO peak, and its correlation with $\aAP$ may pose a challenge for future analyses that use multipole decomposition.